 - Next, you will receive a verification code on your email ID.
 You can use this verification code to reset your Apple ID password.

 3) Access your Locked Apple Account by Answering Security Questions

 As you have seen in the second method, there is an option to Answer security questions below Receive an email option.
 You can use this option to unlock your locked or disabled Apple ID if you don’t have access to your email.

 - So, if you wish to answer security questions that you had set while creating your account, select the Answer security questions option and click Continue.

 - Now, you will be asked the security questions that you had set while creating your Apple account.
 If you answer those questions correctly, you can reset your Apple ID password easily.

 When you are out of options, you can always get in touch with Apple Support to regain access to your Apple account.

-You can call Apple support on 800-APL-CARE (800-275-2273) and get help unlocking your Apple ID.
+You can call Apple support at 800-APL-CARE (800-275-2273) and get help unlocking your Apple ID.
 You can also get online chat support from an Apple specialist.

 Unlock Your Apple ID and Reset Password

-Hope this tutorial helped you unlocking your locked or disabled Apple ID.
-Feel free to share your thoughts and suggestions in the comment section down below.
+Hope this tutorial helped you unlock your locked or disabled Apple ID.
+Feel free to share your thoughts and suggestions in the comment section below.
 You can also check common tech myths here.